Antlers Hotel (Kingsland, Texas): Historic district

 The hotel and adjacent area is part of Austin and Northwestern Railroad Historic District-Fairland to Llano, which was listed on the National Register of Historic Places in 1997.
 The historic district is generally a linear 30 mile strip along the railroad; the hotel is one of three exceptions where the district extends beyond a 100 foot width of the right-of-way the tracks.

 The two-story hotel, built in 1901 to encourage tourism, is a contributing building.
 To the west of the hotel is a bunkhouse or hotel annex that was used to house peak-season guests, hotel staff and train crews.
 Just north of the bunkhouse is a small three-room cabin (worker's building) that was typical of several cabins spaced around the property.
-A small tool storage shed behind the hotel is the forth contributing building in the district.
+A small tool storage shed behind the hotel is the fourth contributing building in the district.
 The architectural details of the hotel, bunkhouse, and cabin indicate that all were built around the same time.

 Further Antlers-associated items are a water tower foundation, a pump house, and a cistern which are contributing structures.
 The final listed element, in the field in front of the hotel, which is now the parking lot of the Grand Central Cafe and Club Car Bar, is the site of a large wooden pavilion used for dances and community gatherings, designated a contributing site in the National Register listing.

 The Kingsland Depot, built c.
 1892 was directly in front of the hotel between the main line and the sidetrack that still exist.
 The depot site is also a contributing site of the historic district.

 Across the road from the bunkhouse is the house of the Section Master who presided over a section of the railroad.
 This house was bought from the Southern Pacific Railroad in the 1940s.
 This structure is not within the district boundary and therefore is not listed as contributing or non-contributing.